juvena26/todolist/README.md

 # todolist
-a basic tododlist using react
+A basic tododlist using react